-RatifyInclaminative vote of a highly of the shares cast animatively of negatively of this proposal is required to harry the scheen of ourRatifyindependent registered public accounting firm.
+Proposal 3: Ratify Selection of Independent Registered Public Accounting Firm The affirmative vote of a majority of the shares cast affirmatively or negatively for this proposal is required to ratify the selection of our independent registered public accounting firm.
 Abstentions will have no effect on the results of this vote.
-Broker age firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
-If a broker does not exercise this authority, such broker nonvotes will have no effect on the results of this vote.
+Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name on this proposal.
+If a broker does not exercise this authority, such broker non-votes will have no effect on the results of this vote.
 We are not required to obtain the approval of our stockholders to select our independent registered public accounting firm.
-However, if our stockholders do not ratify the selection of Emst & Young LLP as our independent registered public accounting firm for 2012, our Audit Committee of our Board of Directors will reconsider its selection.AccountingFirm
+However, if our stockholders do not ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for 2013, our Audit Committee of our Board of Directors will reconsider its selection.